TeachBooks/mirror_mude_book/book/fvm/getting_started.md

 ### Advection-Diffusion Equation

 Many phenomena can be described by the advection-diffusion equation.
 To derive it for an arbitrary quantity $\phi$, conservation of mass and momentum are invoked, formulated using the material derivative.
-Consider the quantity to be a a scalar or vector field and a function of space and time, $\phi=\phi(\mathbf{x}, t)$.
+Consider the quantity to be a scalar or vector field and a function of space and time, $\phi=\phi(\mathbf{x}, t)$.
 It is also transported by particles in the fluid, which is described by a velocity vector field, $\mathbf{u}$.
 For incompressible flow, constant diffusion coefficient ($D$) and no source terms, the conservation equation is:

 $$
 \frac{\partial \phi}{\partial t}